SarahBourgeois/Octoprint-3DPrinter-Calibration-Plugin/README.md

-# :octopus: :iphone:  OctoPrint Printer Calibration :octopus: :fire:
+# :fire: :octopus:  OctoPrint Printer Calibration :octopus: :fire:

 This plugin allow you to easy parameter the calibration of your printer !
  - Axe X - Y - Z